 Skip to content

-Munchausen by Proxy : Fabricated & Induced Illness
+Munchausen by Proxy: Fabricated and Induced Illness

 SHARE VIA:

-I recently attended a superbly insightful presentation by Dr Sue Wilson, the psychiatrist for our Consultation Liaison team here at Queensland Children’s Hospital.
+I recently attended a superbly insightful presentation by Dr Sue Wilson, the psychiatrist for our Consultation Liaison team at Queensland Children’s Hospital.
 Some years ago, I was involved with a case of FII / Munchausen’s syndrome by Proxy, and – as is often the case – the case continues to resonate and evoke strong feelings.
 She has kindly offered her source material for this post.

 Theoretical conceptualizations

 Fabrication and Induction of Illness (FII) tends to be conceptualized as a rare/severe form of child abuse.
 The term Munchausen’s syndrome by proxy is used less in clinical practice, as it places an emphasis on the abuser rather than the victim.
-We’ll mostly use FII hereafter in this post, although there’s a short explainer about Munchausen himself later on.

-An alternative view is that fabricated illness occurs along a broad spectrum that ranges from exaggerated reporting of symptoms by very anxious parents to the actual production of symptoms, with varying degrees of risk.
+An alternative view is that fabricated illness occurs along a broad spectrum that ranges from exaggerated reporting of symptoms by very anxious parents to the actual production of symptoms with varying degrees of risk.
 This broader definition includes a far wider range of motivations and behaviours that represent clinical reality.

-Here’s a 5 point summary:
+Here’s a 5-point summary:

-1. MBP/FII is a rare and severe form of child abuse.
+Munchausen’s by Proxy and fabricated and induced illness is a rare and severe form of child abuse.
 The behaviours may be considered on a spectrum of induced symptoms.

-2. Focus needs to be on caring for the child, not diagnosing the carer.
+The focus needs to be on caring for the child, not diagnosing the carer.

-4. A key differentiator is the parental response to a proposed medical change of direction.
+A key differentiator is the parental response to a proposed medical change of direction.

-The line between volitional and non-volitional processes in the caregiver is difficult to identify.
+The line between volitional and non-volitional processes in the caregiver is hard to identify.
 To be clear, volitional means the cognitive process whereby a person decides on and commits to a particular course of action.
-The harmful effects on the child are very similar, irrespective of the parent’s actions and motivations.
+The harmful effects on the child are similar, irrespective of the parent’s actions and motivations.

 The focus must be on the outcomes or the impact on the child’s health and development and not initially on attempts to diagnose the parent or carer.